surfzoid/QtVsPlayer/README.md

 # QtVsPlayer

-QvSPlayer for Hikvision local
+QtVsPlayer for Hikvision local

-QvSPlayer can read local video files of Hikvision and display blue, green an red vector.
+QtVsPlayer can read local video files of Hikvision and display blue, green an red vector.

 The project is young, very basique and surelly have bug.